BoiseState/CS321-resources/projects/README_TEMPLATE.md

 * Class: CS321 Section #
 * Semester:

-**Note: Download this file and add to your repo as README.md** **Don't cut and paste it as you won't get the formatting Markdown tags!**
+**Note: Download this file and add to your repo as README.md.
+Don't cut and paste it as you won't get the formatting Markdown tags!**

 ## Overview